ppy/osu-wiki/news/2024/2024-07-01-the-followpoint-neuro-sama-the-ai-vtuber-that-invaded-osu.md

 Once again I'd like to thank Vedal and Neuro for agreeing to an interview and answering our questions!
 I hope that you as readers loved this interview as much as I did!

-As usually, we will have another interview come out in the next two weeks, and who knows, maybe it's *your* favorite player that got interviewed?
+As per usual, we will have another interview come out in the next two weeks, and who knows, maybe it'll be *your* favourite player!
 Don't forget that you can also follow [@The_Followpoint on Twitter](https://twitter.com/The_Followpoint) for updates and question submissions for future interviews.

 See you next time! <3